 - Accountability

-Athletes surrounded by strong communities often progress faster.
+When you’re surrounded by a strong community, you tend to progress faster.

 Mental Reinforcement